neuro-elab/automatic-spike-detector/docs/source/documentation/index.rst

 identify the underlying patterns, principal components or latent variables that make up the observed data.
 The unique characteristic of NMF is that it imposes nonnegativity constraints on the values of the factorized matrices, which only allow for additive combinations and thus result in a parts-based representation of the original data.
-This characteristic improves the interpretability of the results 1_ 2_.
+This characteristic improves the interpretability of the results [1_, 2_].
 In many real-world applications, such as image processing, text analysis or gene data analysis, the presence of negative values in both the original data and the latent variables is physically meaningless.
-This limits the application scenarios for methods like PCA and ICA 1_ 3_.
-Lee and Seung, using image data, showed that the decomposition of human faces performed by NMF results in a range of facial parts, such as noses, mouths, and eyes, corresponding to the different parts making up the whole 2_.
+This limits the application scenarios for methods like PCA and ICA [1_, 3_].
+In [2_], Lee and Seung, using image data, showed that the decomposition of human faces performed by NMF results in a range of facial parts, such as noses, mouths, and eyes, corresponding to the different parts making up the whole.
 By contrast, when applied to the same data set, PCA yields a set of prototypical eigenfaces that by linear combination approximates the original data.